Hot Spinach Dip

 • Top the dip with the remaining cheese and bake the mixture for 20 minutes.

-• Switch the oven to a high broil and continue baking the dip for 2-3 minutes, or until the top of the dip is golden brown.
+• (Optional) Switch the oven to a high broil and continue baking the dip for 2-3 minutes, or until the top of the dip is golden brown.

 • Serve with veggies, chips, etc. and enjoy!